 Have you tried it?
 What do you think?
 Did it work for you?

 Fast-forward a few months and a few things have changed.
-First, I am still using Lume, I’m in my 10th month and I wouldn’t change it for the world but there are some things I would like to share with you.
+First, I am still using Lume, I’m well over the first year and I wouldn’t change it for the world but there are some things I would like to share with you.

 I have received feedback from you, and other ladies and I would like to bring you more information and hopefully, it can help you continue to combat body odor or get rid of it permanently.